 Situated in the beautiful Pacific Northwest, we are an academic pediatric gastroenterology group with a strong international reputation for high quality research, education and patient care.
-As the only academic pediatric gastroenterology group in the region, we serve a broad geographic area with a diverse and large patient population with chronic gastrointestinal and liver diseases.
+As the only academic pediatric gastroenterology group and pediatric transplant center in the region, we serve a broad geographic area with a diverse and large patient population with chronic gastrointestinal and liver diseases.

-Our team is comprised of 4 pediatric transplant hepatologists, 4 pediatric transplant surgeons, 2 pediatric nurse practitioners, 4 pediatric nurse coordinators, and a large collaborative team that includes administrative leaders, transplant pharmacists, transplant dietitians, transplant social work, transplant critical care, transplant infectious diseases, interventional radiology, scheduling coordinators, compliance specialists and data analysts.
+Our team is comprised of 3 pediatric transplant hepatologists, 4 pediatric transplant surgeons, 2 pediatric nurse practitioners, 4 pediatric transplant nurse coordinators, and a large collaborative team that includes administrative leaders, transplant pharmacists, transplant dietitians, transplant social work transplant infectious diseases, critical care, neurocritical care, interventional radiology, scheduling coordinators, compliance specialists and data analysts.
 To learn more about our transplant team visit us at Seattle Children's Hospital Transplant Team.

 We believe that the diversity of our fellows, residents, medical students, staff and faculty is a fundamental element of our ability to ensure that all our patients and families receive the highest-quality care – no matter their race, ethnicity, language, literacy, age, gender, gender identity, sexual orientation, religion, disability or finances.
 Our objective is to create a community that encourages participation and connection, and that values and includes each individual's unique contribution, in every aspect of our mission and practice.